Detection limit: Limit of each model

-The problem of limit of detection, or limit of quantification, is encountered in all scientific disciplines.
-This explains the variety of definitions and the diversity of solutions developed to address the question.
+The issue of limit of detection, or limit of quantification, is encountered in all scientific disciplines.
+This explains the variety of definitions and the diversity of jurisdiction specific solutions developed to address preferences.
 In the simplest cases as in nuclear and chemical measurements, definitions and approaches have probably received the clearer and the simplest solutions.
 In biochemical tests and in biological experiments depending on many more intricate factors, the situation involving false positive and false negative responses is more delicate to handle.
 In many other disciplines such as geochemistry, seismology, astronomy, dendrochronology, climatology, life sciences in general, and in many other fields impossible to enumerate extensively, the problem is wider and deals with signal extraction out of a background of noise.
 It involves complex statistical analysis procedures and therefore it also depends on the models used, the hypotheses and the simplifications or approximations to be made to handle and manage uncertainties.
 When the data resolution is poor and different signals overlap, different deconvolution procedures are applied to extract parameters.
 The use of different phenomenological, mathematical and statistical models may also complicate the exact mathematical definition of limit of detection and how it is calculated.
-This explains why it is difficult to find a general consensus about the precise mathematical definition of the notion of limit of detection.
-However, one thing is clear: it always requires a sufficient number of data (or accumulated data) and a rigorous statistical analysis to be statistically significant.
+This explains why it is not easy to come to a general consensus, if any, about the precise mathematical definition of the expression of limit of detection.
+However, one thing is clear: it always requires a sufficient number of data (or accumulated data) and a rigorous statistical analysis to render better signification statistically.